 First, we lowercase the query string, and store it in a shadowed variable with the same name.
 Calling to_lowercase on the query is necessary so that no matter if the user’s query is “rust”, “RUST”, “Rust”, or “rUsT”, we’ll treat the query as if it was “rust” and be insensitive to the case.

-Note that query is now a String rather than a string slice, because calling to_lowercase is creating new data, not referencing existing data.
-If the query is “rUsT”, that string slice does not contain a lowercase u or t for us to use, so we have to allocate a new String containing “rust”.
-Because query is now a String, when we pass query as an argument to the contains method, we need to add an ampersand since the signature of contains is defined to take a string slice.
+Note that query is now a String rather than a string slice, because calling to_lowercase creates new data rather than referencing existing data.
+Say the query is “rUsT”, as an example: that string slice does not contain a lowercase “u” or “t” for us to use, so we have to allocate a new String containing “rust”.
+When we pass query as an argument to the contains method now, we need to add an ampersand because the signature of contains is defined to take a string slice.

-Next, we add a call to to_lowercase on each line before we check if it contains query.
-This will turn “Rust:” into “rust:” and “Trust me.” into “trust me.”
-Now that we’ve converted both line and query to all lowercase, we’ll find matches no matter what case the user inputtext in the file and the command line arguments, respectively. has or the user entered in the query.
+Next, we add a call to to_lowercase on each line before we check if it contains query to lowercase all characters.
+Now that we’ve converted both line and query to lowercase, we’ll find matches no matter what the case of the query.

 Let’s see if this implementation passes the tests:

-Finished debug [unoptimized + debuginfo] target(s) in 0.0 secs
+Finished dev [unoptimized + debuginfo] target(s) in 0.0 secs

-Running target/debug/deps/greprs-e58e9b12d35dc861
+Running target/debug/deps/minigrep-e58e9b12d35dc861

 running 2 tests